-Relativistic Collisions deserve to Produce brand-new Particles
+Relativistic Collisions Can Produce New Particles

 Possible scenarios include: